Uterine or Pelvic Organ Prolapse

-The first successful vaginal hysterectomy for the cure of uterine prolapse was self-performed by a peasant woman named Faith Raworth, as described by Willouby in 1670.
+The first successful vaginal hysterectomy to cure uterine prolapse was self-performed by a peasant woman named Faith Raworth, as described by Willoughby in 1670.

 From the beginning of the 19th century until the end of the century, other successful surgical approaches were used to treat this condition.